Article 1 – Definitions

 - Deviation from these conditions is only possible if the Parties have explicitly agreed in writing.

 - The Agreement always contains best efforts obligations for the Service Provider, no obligations with regard to results.
+The client is therefore not entitled to compensation if the intended result is not achieved.

 Article 3 – Payment